theNewDynamic/minjinlee.com/_posts/2017-11-06-new-york-times-profile.md

 NOV.
 6, 2017

 Working in pachinko parlors was one route to economic improvement for Koreans living in Japan during the mid-20th century.
-CreditMargaret Bourke-White/The LIFE Picture Collection, via Getty Images&nbsp;
+CreditMargaret Bourke-White/The LIFE Picture Collection, via Getty Images

 TOKYO — By Japanese standards, the Tokyo neighborhood of Shin-Okubo is a messy, polyglot place.
 A Korean enclave that has attracted newcomers from around the world in recent years, its profusion of barbecue joints, pan-Asian street markets and halal butcher shops distinguish it in a country with a reputation for cultural homogeneity.